 The Piece Hall, Halifax. © Historic England.

-Built in 1779, this Grade I listed building attempted to combine commerce and culture with the design ideas taken from the neo-classical order of architecture derived originally from the romans.
-The Piece Hall was a statement of the great wealth, pride and ambition of the cloth manufacturers, showing the importance of trade not only to Halifax and the West Riding, but to the entire nation’s 800-year history of the textile trade from the 12th to 19th centuries.
+The Piece Hall was a statement of the cloth manufacturers’ great wealth, pride and ambition, showing the importance of trade not only to Halifax and the West Riding but to the entire nation’s 800-year history of the textile trade from the 12th to 19th centuries.

 One of only a couple surviving examples of the great 18th-century northern cloth halls, it has incredible significance to the heritage of the English cloth trade.
-Here, trade would be conducted focused around ‘pieces’ of textiles, a 30-yard length of woollen fabric produced on a handloom.
+Here, trade focused on ‘pieces’ of textiles, a 30-yard length of woollen fabric produced on a handloom.

 Further reading